intrinio/r-sdk/docs/ZacksApi.md

 # Optional params
 opts <- list(
-  start_date = NULL, # Character | Limit sales surprises to those on or after this date end_date = NULL, # Character | Limit sales surprises to those on or before this date sales_actual_greater = NULL, # Numeric | Return only records with an actual sales higher than this value sales_actual_less = NULL, # Numeric | Return only records with an actual sales lower than this value sales_mean_estimate_greater = NULL, # Numeric | Return only records with a sales mean estimate greater than this value
+  start_date = NULL, # Date | Limit sales surprises to those on or after this date end_date = NULL, # Date | Limit sales surprises to those on or before this date sales_actual_greater = NULL, # Numeric | Return only records with an actual sales higher than this value sales_actual_less = NULL, # Numeric | Return only records with an actual sales lower than this value sales_mean_estimate_greater = NULL, # Numeric | Return only records with a sales mean estimate greater than this value